njraladdin/saashub-scraper-200k-listings/README.md

 - Progress tracking with time estimates
 - Outputs data in both CSV and JSON formats
 - Resumable scraping process in case of interruptions
+- Proxy support for enhanced anonymity and avoiding IP blocks

 ## Prerequisites